RosettaCommons/documentation/application_documentation/antibody-python-script.md

   --self-test-dir=SELF_TEST_DIR
                         Specify path for self test dir [default:self-test/].
   -v, --verbose         Generate verbose output.
+  --filter-by-outlier=FILTER_BY_OUTLIER
+                        Boolean option [0/1] that control filetering results with filter_by_outlier function.
   --filter-by-sequence-length=FILTER_BY_SEQUENCE_LENGTH
-                        Boolen option [0/1] that control filetering results with filter_by_sequence_length function.
+                        Boolean option [0/1] that control filetering results with filter_by_sequence_length function.
+  --filter-by-alignment-length=FILTER_BY_ALIGNMENT_LENGTH
+                        Boolean option [0/1] that control filetering results with filter_by_alignment_length function.
+  --filter-by-template-resolution=FILTER_BY_TEMPLATE_RESOLUTION
+                        Boolean option [0/1] that control filetering results with filter_by_template_resolution function.
+  --filter-by-sequence-homolog=FILTER_BY_SEQUENCE_HOMOLOG
+                        Boolean option [0/1] that control filetering results with filter_by_sequence_homolog function.
   --filter-by-template-bfactor=FILTER_BY_TEMPLATE_BFACTOR
-                        Boolen option [0/1] that control filetering results with filter_by_template_bfactor function.
+                        Boolean option [0/1] that control filetering results with filter_by_template_bfactor function.
-  --filter-by-outlier=FILTER_BY_OUTLIER
-                        Boolen option [0/1] that control filetering results with filter_by_outlier function.
-  --filter-by-template-resolution=FILTER_BY_TEMPLATE_RESOLUTION
-                        Boolen option [0/1] that control filetering results with filter_by_template_resolution function.
-  --filter-by-alignment-length=FILTER_BY_ALIGNMENT_LENGTH
-                        Boolen option [0/1] that control filetering results with filter_by_alignment_length function.

 ```

 New things since last release